ctschnur/labcodes/README.md

 which will always reload the changes made to that file.
 Sometimes, the `autoreload` magic doesn't work I have found and in this case, I switch to just `%run`.

+## jupyter console prints characters multiple times in the cmd -> unusable
+Solution: just use the anaconda prompt (or even better: the anaconda powershell) instead of the normal cmd.
+It even comes with autocompletion in the jupyter session!